infocamp-muenster/infocamp/README.md

 # Run the Application locally
 0. install all necessary packages: see the file 'necessary_packages.txt.'
-1. you can use the requirements.txt with pip
+1. you can use the requirements.txt with pip (for much quicker pip package installation)
 ```bash
 pip install -r requirements.txt
 ```